 That’s why were here to help you navigate the tricky world of the climbing shoe size chart.

-What You Need to Know Before Looking At a Climbing Shoe Size Chart
+What You Need to Know on How to Size Climbing Shoes

 Before you just take a look at a chart and click buy, let’s go over some basics.

-There’s a bit of a debate in the community about how to size your shoes but the rough rule to follow is that your soft shoes require a tight fit.
+There’s a bit of a debate in the community about how to size your climbing shoes, but the rough rule to follow is that your soft shoes require a tight fit.
 This means they would be two to three sizes smaller than your street shoe size.

 This shoe size comparison is down to the construction of the shoe.
 A soft slipper-type shoe relies on your toes to create a platform whereas a thicker midsole creates the platform.